Hierarchical Graph Representations in Digital Pathology: Results

 \subsubsection{Classification results on BACH dataset}

-We evaluate the proposed methodology on the public BACH dataset.
-Considering the small training set, \ie 400 images, we employ different image augmentation techniques for training $\hact$-Net.
-To this end, we employ rotation, mirroring, and color augmentations on the training images before extracting the $\hact$ graph representations.
-We do not use other graph augmentation techniques, such as random node dropping, random edge dropping, etc., as these augmentations can hamper the meaningful topological distribution of the biological entities.
-The implementation strategies and hyperparameters from Section \ref{sec:implementation} are employed for training $\hact$-Net.
-Classification performance of $\hact$-Neat and the state-of-the-art results on the BACH dataset are summarized in Table~\ref{tab:bach_results}.
-Our model predictions are independently evaluated by the organizers of the BACH challenge.
-This ensured fair and independent comparison with state-of-the-art methods.
-The proposed methodology outperforms the state-of-the-art performance on the BACH dataset.
-Notably, our methodology employs a single network compared to the ensemble strategy of employing multiple networks during the inference.
+We evaluate the methods on the public BACH dataset.
+Considering its smaller training set of 400 images, we employ different image augmentation techniques for training $\hact$-Net.
+To this end, we employ rotation, mirroring, and color augmentations on the training images before extracting $\hact$ graph representations.
+We do not use other graph augmentation techniques, such as random node and edge dropping, since these augmentations may hamper the meaningful topological distribution of the biological entities.
+The implementation strategies and hyperparameters in Section~\ref{sec:implementation} are employed for training $\hact$-Net.
+Classification performance of $\hact$-Net and the current state-of-the-art results on the BACH dataset are listed in Table~\ref{tab:bach_results}.
+Our predictions have been evaluated independently by the organizers of the BACH challenge, ensuring a fair with the other methods. $\hact$-Net results in comparable classification accuracy with the state-of-the-art methods.
+The difference in the accuracies are not significant considering only 100 $\troi$s in the test set.
+Notably, our methodology employs a single, unified network, where the other listed competitors all employing an ensemble strategy with multiple networks at inference.